zhazican/hello-world/README.md

 why worry?

- My name is zicanzha.
+ My name is 222zicanzha.
 I am a green-hand.